-Imagine someone telling you as a woman you can’t work, have the career you want, take pride in heightening your individuality or your want to contribute to your society to become smarter, more independent and more financially capable for yourself.
+Imagine someone telling you as a woman you can’t work, have the career you want, take pride in heightening your individuality or you can’t want to contribute to your society to become smarter, more independent and more financially capable for yourself.
 Crazy right?

 MEET MINGHUA – A SINGLE WOMEN BEING LABELED SHENG NU